-What the phrase actually means
+What the phrase really means

 Safety and hygiene

-- Sterile wide-mouth collection cup
+- Sterile, wide-mouth collection cup

 - Let it stand at room temperature for 10–15 minutes to liquefy.